-Nelson is spread around the largest fishing port in Australasia.
+Nelson City is spread around the largest fishing port in Australasia.
 The city area is notable for its colonial architecture and occupies flat coastal land, while the suburbs spill over nearby hills.

 The historic Suter Gallery is the oldest purpose-built art gallery in the country.
 Nelson is home to more working artists per capita than anywhere else in New Zealand.
 Popping in to visit some of them in their home studios on the arts trail from Richmond to Motueka is a great way to meet some amazing characters along your journey.